PedroMilanezAlmeida/ezDAFi/README.md

 [here](http://docs.flowjo.com/d2/plugins/installing-plugins/).

 Don’t forget to restart FlowJo before you can use the new plugin.
-The first time the plugin runs, it takes several minutes to install additional packages.
+The first time the plugin runs, it may take a few minutes to install additional packages.

 <!---  (Give it try!
 Just download the __DAFi.jar__ file above (soon you will also find it on [FlowJo's Plugin page](https://www.flowjo.com/exchange/#/)) and copy the file to your FlowJo plugins folder!
 Don't forget to restart FlowJo before using a new plugin.) --->